Kaeyz/funnel-hub/README.md

 1. Visit the frontend URL.
 2. **User Section:** Navigate to `/` to fill out forms.
 3. **Admin Section:** Navigate to `/admin` to manage forms and view submissions.
+4. Simple FE auth system mainly for identification and not authentication.
 4. Users can fill each section — answers are automatically saved offline.
 5. File-type questions allow file uploads.
 6. Submit the form — data is sent to the backend and files are uploaded.